josemotta/IoT.Starter.Pi.Lirc/RPI_Setup.md

 - The remote(s) used must be supported by the kernel.
 - There is no need to do IR blasting (i. e., to send IR data).

-Linux Raspbian 4.9.54-v7+ supports several IR drive options.
-First option is the best  if you just need IR input for remote control because `devinput` drive is already set.
-There is a second option to shutdown the RPI through a GPIO pin.
-But if IR output is needed then you should follow option 3, in order to fully install and configure the *Linux Infrared Remote Control for Raspberry Pi*.
+Linux Raspbian 4.9.54-v7+ supports several IR drive options:

+- If you just need IR input for remote control  then the default is the best option.
+In this case, the  `devinput` drive is already set for you.
+- There is a second option to shutdown the RPI through a GPIO pin.
+- But if IR output is needed then you should follow option 3, in order to fully install and configure Lirc - the *Linux Infrared Remote Control for Raspberry Pi*.

 ### Option 1: gpio-ir